skyelynwaddell/godot-ios-plugin/README.md

 /release
 /debug
 ```
-(if you cloned the repo and built yourself, your release/debug folders will be in the Bin folder of the repo folder where you ran the commands)
+Your release/debug folders will be in the `Bin` folder of the repo folder where you ran the commands.

 ## Enabling the Plugin in Godot
 You will want to create an `addons` folder in your projects root directory, if it doesn't already exist.